-We made the most of Marc’s day off – taking our time end enjoying a leisurely drive back to Colorado from New Mexico.
-We knew we had a BIG and tough couple of months ahead of us and felt some sightseeing along the way would get our time in Colorado off to a positive start!
+We made the most of Marc’s day off – taking our time end enjoying a leisurely drive back to Colorado from New Mexico. knowing we had a BIG and tough couple of months ahead of us and felt some sightseeing along the way would get our time in Colorado off to a positive start!
 We left the Great Sand Dunes after lunch and drove 175 miles up I-25 to Colorado Springs so we could drive through Garden of the Gods before dark and yes, you guessed it – take more photos with Rocky and Juice!

 If you haven’t visited Garden of the Gods before, it’s well worth a visit when exploring Colorado.
 It’s one of those majestic places that simply takes your breath away and leaves you wondering…how on earth did all those red rocks get there!?
 Garden of the Gods is open year round and is equally beautiful no matter what the season, though I can tell you from past experience that in winter it can get pretty darn cold!
 I first visited Garden of the Gods back in 2009 on a road trip with my “Thelma and Louise Road Trip” partner-in-crime – my awesome Aussie far-traveling friend Nicki AKA Groover.
 We were wowed by the stunning red formations contrasted by the brilliant white snow and almost froze our fingers off in the 14 degree F temps (minus 10C) even with gloves on!
 But given Colorado’s cold and snowy winters, we expect most RVers are unlikely to visit at that time of year anyway.